 After completing his bachelor’s degree at Ball State, he plans to enroll in the MPA (Master in Public Affairs) program in non-profit management and health policy at Indiana University’s School of Public & Environmental Affairs.
 His eventual goal is to start his own not-for-profit organization.

-The Greenwood, Indiana, resident is vice-president of Best Buddies Indiana, president of Ball State’s Student Council for Exceptional Children, founder and president of Act for Autism, and an active leader and volunteer for many other organizations, both on- and off-campus.
+The Greenwood, Ind., resident is vice-president of Best Buddies Indiana, president of Ball State’s Student Council for Exceptional Children, founder and president of Act for Autism, and an active leader and volunteer for many other organizations, both on- and off-campus.

 The Truman Scholarship – one of the nation’s most competitive and prestigious scholarships – is for juniors who demonstrate outstanding potential to become future leaders and “change agents” in public service.
 Approximately 60 scholarships will be awarded to nominated juniors from across the country in late March or early April.